Roni-Boiz/playframework/README.md

 I have user default `HomeController` define functions in this project.

 You need to define new routes accourding to your need.
-And form data(query params) and path params will be passed to parameters of that function.
+And form data(query params) and path params will be passed as parameters of that function.

 #### 4. HomeController.scala
 We create functions here to give proper responses to user by communicating with view and model.